sympy/sympy/doc/README.rst

 If you are creating a translation for a new language, copy the generated ``tutorial.pot`` to a new file ``tutorial.??.po`` where ``??`` is the two-character language code for your language.
-Aalso add the language code to the LANGUAGES macro in the Makefile.
+Also add the language code to the LANGUAGES macro in the Makefile.

 If you are just updating a translation, for example the